 The charge levied will be based on a number of factors:

-This will include state benefits and any private or occupational pensions.
+This will include state pension or benefits and any private or occupational pensions.
 The Assessment Officer will also ask if a claim for benefits is being dealt with as this will make the difference to any help the council can give pursuing additional benefits.

 Allowances / Disregards